golflounge18/golflounge18-web/README.md

 ==================

 ## TODO
+- Carousel ideas
+    - Play, Practice, Hangout: Not your father's golf club
+    - Play smarter: Improve your game on real courses like St. Andrews
+    - Practice smarter: Learn how latest technology can improve your game
 - Expand words on the website.
 - Integrate with booking system, compare the booking system from Purnendu
 - Need event enquiry form